GolovchenkoA/Certified-Kubernetes-Cloud-Native-Associate-KCNA/README.md

 ✅ Use case: Workloads requiring trusted execution or compliance-grade isolation

+3. Kata Containers?
+Kata Containers are a container runtime that runs each container inside a lightweight virtual machine (VM), combining the speed of containers with the strong security isolation of VMs.

+They are OCI-compliant, meaning they can plug into Kubernetes via containerd or CRI-O using the standard RuntimeClass feature.

+🛡️ Why Use Kata Containers?
+- Security is the key benefit:
+- Containers get hardware-level isolation from the host (like a virtual machine).

+This significantly reduces the attack surface and prevents breakout from a compromised container to the host.
+Helps meet compliance requirements (e.g. PCI-DSS, HIPAA).

-🔧 3. runc (default OCI runtime for containerd & Docker)
+🔧 4. runc (default OCI runtime for containerd & Docker)

 Standard, widely used.
 Minimal isolation beyond Linux namespaces and cgroups